How to Make Horseradish Tincture

 Warnings and Cautions

 Horseradish may be safe to use as medicine for up to 12 weeks.
-If you consume too much horseradish, it may irritate your mouth, nose, or stomach.
+If you take in too much horseradish, it may irritate your mouth, nose, or stomach.
+Always use small batches first to see if it helps.
 It may be especially irritating for people suffering from stomach ulcers, digestive problems, or IBS.
 Finally, it is unknown whether high doses of horseradish are safe for children or pregnant or breastfeeding women.
+So be safe and avoid it in such situations, especially when you added other ingredients than what we highlighted above.

 You may also like: